Tookmund/tookmund.github.io/_drafts/hibernate-code-preparation.md

 These two system files exist to [allow debugging of hibernation](https://www.kernel.org/doc/html/latest/power/basic-pm-debugging.html), and thus control the exact state used directly.
-Writing specific values to the `state` file controls the exact sleep mode used and `disk` controls the specific hibernation mode.
+Writing specific values to the `state` file controls the exact sleep mode used and `disk` controls the specific hibernation mode[^hibermode].

+[^hibermode]: Hibernation modes are outside of scope for this article, see the [previous article](/2022/01/hibernate-docs) for a high-level description of the different types of hibernation.

-This is extremely handy as an entrypoint to understand how these systems work, since I can just follow what happens when they are written to.
+This is extremely handy as an entry point to understand how these systems work, since we can just follow what happens when they are written to.

 ### Show and Store Functions
 These two files are defined using the `power_attr` macro: